harshpatel010202/WhiteCoatClinic/README.md

 >**username = admin**
 >**password = 1234**

-Once logged in, assuming the user is Doctor, Doctor will be shown list of patients that they will need to be attend.
+Once logged in, assuming the user is a Doctor, the Doctor will be shown list of patients that he/she will need to be attend based on appointment timings.

 If username and password does not match then the application will allow the user to insert the credentials again.